JosephEoff/josepheoff.github.io/_posts/2020-10-10-fixwhatisntbroke.md

 ------------

-What stupid penny penching things have you encountered in your electronic devices?
+What stupid penny pinching things have you encountered in your electronic devices?

 Leave a comment below and let me know.